benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 ```
 :(

-I scoured the internet again for a solution.
+I scoured the internet again for a solution there wasn't much.
+I went back over the OpenHAB topic posts.
 There was one ambigious message on the same OpenHAB topic above from NilsOF.

-"I used the OpenHAB console zigbee firmware command to flash."
+"I used the OpenHAB console zigbee firmware command to flash." .Thank You.

-I went straight into my OpenHAB console, I wanted to find this mysterious zigbee firmware flash command.
-I grepped out the
-zigbee command and the only thing found was an otaupgrade command.
+I went straight into my OpenHAB console, I wanted to find the mysterious zigbee firmware flash command.
+I had looked previously and was sure it didnt exist, I grepped out the zigbee command and the only thing found was an otaupgrade command.
 ```
 zigbee firmware
 Error: Could not find command: firmware
 ```
-After re-reading the above OpenHAB forum post a few times, it was apparent that NilsOF was using a later version of the ZigBee
+After re-reading the above OpenHAB forum post a few times again, it was apparent to me that NilsOF was using a later version of the ZigBee
 binding for OpenHAB than myself.

 I then upgraded the OpenHAB packages to the latest unstable version and refreshed the zigbee bundles in the OpenHAB console.